ThePhD/ThePhD.github.io/_posts/2020-08-15-Output Ranges.markdown

-# Narrator: Everyone Did Not Think Sinks Were a Horrible Idea
+# Narrator: Not Everyone Thought Sinks Were a Horrible Idea

 People are Very Seriously Considering this.
-Because of that Very Serious Consideration plus a question of "what happens with containers like `std::vector`", we did not use `output_range`s in the standard library despite [having the concept ready to go](https://eel.is/c++draft/range.req#range.refinements-1). `std::copy`, and all those functions that older versions of Visual Studio 2017 and below used to S C R E E C H about loudly when you didn't define `_SCL_SECURE_NO_WARNINGS`, take an input range and an output **iterator**.
+Because of that Very Serious Consideration plus a question of "what happens with containers like `std::vector`", we did not use `output_range`s in the standard library despite [having the concept ready to go](https://eel.is/c++draft/range.req#range.refinements-1). `std::copy`, and all those functions that older versions of Visual Studio 2017 and below used to S&nbsp;C&nbsp;R&nbsp;E&nbsp;E&nbsp;C&nbsp;H about loudly when you didn't define `_SCL_SECURE_NO_WARNINGS`, take an input range and an output **iterator**.
 We, once again, decided not to deliver on the promise of a safer, better API because we had some hand wringing to do.

 While there is a sense of familiarity and comfort that buffer overruns will continue to survive into the "modern" and "ambitious" language by API choice (and not just because The Language Hates You A Lot), let's get to the nitty-gritty: iterators and ranges -- particularly `output_range` -- are superior for three distinct reasons: